CosmoCortney/MorphText/README.md

   * `encoding`: Encoding identifier of the input strings

 ### `Print()`
-A test function that prints all instances.
+A test function that prints all class members.
 Only available in debug mode.

 ### `Test()`
 A test function that runs all functions.
 Only available in debug mode.